joaowenzel/grain_tracking/README.md

   You can adjust the mesh size by changing the variable `mesh` in the main function.

- Note: All the results shown in the following graphics are spatial and temporal mean velocities of the grains (inside each mesh element and through all images).
+ Note: All the results shown in the following charts are spatial and temporal mean velocities of the grains, inside each mesh element and through all images, respectively.

-  #### Graphics
+  #### Charts

  <br />